csc-training/geocomputing/R/R_LiDAR/rlas-DEM_example/README.md

-# Basic Lidar data management in Taito
+# Basic Lidar data management in Puhti

-For convinience, the full open Lidar datasets from National Land Survey of Finland (Maanmittauslaitos) have been made available in Taito.
-This allows researchers to directly use these datasets in their work in Taito without the need to download particular files.
-See more information about the LiDAR and other datasets available in Taito from the [GIS Data in Taito](https://research.csc.fi/gis_data_in_taito) page.
+For convinience, the full open Lidar datasets from National Land Survey of Finland (Maanmittauslaitos) have been made available in Puhti.
+This allows researchers to directly use these datasets in their work in Puhti without the need to download particular files.
+See more information about the LiDAR and other datasets available in Puhti from the [GIS Data in Puhti](https://research.csc.fi/gis_data_in_csc_computing_env) page.

 The following are some simple R scripts demonstrating how the LiDAR dataset can be queried in your R scripts.